 Roton uses materials that provide the very best thread finish and combine good machinability with weldability.
 Listed here are our standard materials in which screws are available from stock.
 Other materials can be used for production runs (For a list of materials that roll well, consult table 30 of the Worm section.)

-ACME, HI - LEAD, and TRAPEZOIDAL LEAD SCREWS smaller than 1" in diameter are made from low carbon steel (1018-1020).
-Diameters 1" or larger are made from medium carbon steel (1045 - 1050).
+ACME, HI - LEAD, and TRAPEZOIDAL LEAD SCREWS 1 1/2 inches and smaller in diameter are made from low carbon steel (1018-1020).
+Diameters larger than 1 1/2 inches are made from medium carbon steel (1045 - 1050).
 All stainless steel screws are made from 300 series stainless.

-TORQSPLINES LEAD SCREWS are available in low carbon steel and aluminum.
+TORQSPLINES LEAD SCREWS are available from stock in low carbon steel.

 BALL SCREWS are available in wide variety of grades of steel.
 Please contact Roton Engineering for information on specific sizes.